Yetholme

 Yetholme has a quiet, semi-rural character that appeals to those seeking a slower pace of life within reach of Bathurst's full range of services, including shops, schools, and hospitals.
 The locality sits near Frying Pan Creek and was historically part of the old stage coach route between Sydney and Bathurst, giving it a modest heritage connection to early colonial settlement.
 Most residents rely on private vehicles for daily needs, with Bathurst offering the nearest significant employment and commercial centre.
 The surrounding tablelands provide opportunities for walking, fishing, and enjoying the open highland landscapes of the region.

-Yetholme falls under postcode 2795 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Orange electorate.
+Yetholme falls under postcode 2795 and is governed by the Bathurst Council (Local Government Area).
+For federal elections, residents vote in the electorate of Calare, while state elections fall under the Orange electorate.

 πŸ“ Location